stackforge/fuel-docs/pages/reference-architecture/0010-overview.rst

   `nova-compute` controls the life cycle of these VMs;
   Neutron Agent and Ceilometer Compute Agent may also run on Compute nodes.

-  .. note::  In environments that Fuel deploys
-     using vCenter as the hypervisor,
-     the  :ref:`Nova-compute<nova-term>` service
-     can run only on Controller nodes.
-     Because of this, Fuel does not allow you to :ref:`assign<assign-roles-vcenter-ug>`
-     the "Compute" role to any node
-     when using vCenter.

 **Storage:**
   OpenStack requires block and object storage to be provisioned.
   These can be provisioned as Storage nodes